willofcode/DS_Projects/README.md

 - to run the executable you will need to run on terminal ./'theexecutable'

-note: multiple .cpp can be compiled together under one 'executable' more information on command for better understand can be found here @ https://www.rapidtables.com/code/linux/gcc.html
+note: multiple .cpp can be compiled together under one 'executable' more information on command for better understanding can be found here @ https://www.rapidtables.com/code/linux/gcc.html